Childhood Arc ~ I'm Quite Knowledgeable! ~

 "What is that?"

 "Fufufu.
 Inside is a highly addictive white powder.
-With this bait, it's easy as pie to get the orphans to do as you say."
+With this bait, getting the orphans to do as you say is easy as pie."

 "… D-don't tell me it's some suspicious drug—"